top of page

 Ecological and evolutionary physiology of fish

-Physiological processes can appear infinitely complex, but it is crucial to understand this puzzle, as physiological change ultimately drives the changes at the population and species level, whether it is an increase in abundance or extinction.
-With a better understanding of physiology, we could also better understand disease, aging and many issues challenging wildlife management -and the society.
-I wish to understand what makes fish what they are, and how are they challenged by human impacts, such as fishing and climate change.
+Physiological processes can appear infinitely complex, but it is crucial to understand them, as physiological change ultimately drives the changes at the population and species level, whether it is an increase in abundance or extinction.

 Evolutionary and ecological genomics

 I am fascinated by understanding how the information encoded in the DNA leads to all the phenotypic richness we see in nature.
-I have employed both single-gene oriented and genome-wide approached to understand how do genomes produce phenotypic variation.
-Currently my project focusses on variation in a specific region in the genome of salmon, called the vgll3.
-Variation in this region leads to variation in age at maturity of salmon, but also in other traits relevant to surviving and reproducing.
+Currently my project focusses on variation in a specific region in the genome of salmon, called the vgll3, and how this region influences salmon physiohy beyond well-established effects on age of maturation.

 ADADEMIC SOCIETY MEMBERSHIPS AND POSITIONS